Ronan Moore

-Ronan Moore is a politician and school teacher, and the author of a number of books with a focus on quirks of Irish culture.
+Ronan Moore is an Irish politician and school teacher, and the author of a number of books with a focus on quirks of Irish culture.

-Life
+Personal life

 Moore was born in, and his family comes from, Trim, County Meath.
 As of 2015, he lives with his wife Frances Haworth, and three children.

 He received a degree in English and History from NUI Galway followed by a Masters in Sustainable Development from Dublin Institute of Technology.

 Career

 He has worked with Trócaire in Nigeria.
 As of 2020, he works as a secondary school English and history teacher at St Patrick's Classical School.

 Writing

-In 2015 Moore published Irishology, which discusses the strange quirks of Irish culture.
-This would become the first of a trilogy of similar books when in 2016 it would be followed by Irishography which discussed parts of Ireland's geography.
-2020 Moore would publish "Young Fionn", a retelling of the Boyhood Deeds of Fionn aimed at a young audience, with the help of the publisher Gill Books and illustrator Alexandra Colombo.
+In 2015 Moore published a book, Irishology, which discusses some of the strange quirks of Irish culture.
+This would become the first of a trilogy of similar books, being followed in 2016 by Irishography, which discussed parts of Ireland's geography, and by Irishisms in 2017.

+In 2020 Moore published "Young Fionn", a retelling of the Boyhood Deeds of Fionn aimed at a young audience; this was published by Gill Books and illustrated by Alexandra Colombo.